-"Guaranteed Alternative Offer" - Students who complete the programme successfully will be eligible for a contextual offer at Durham University.
-They must show a high level of participation and submit the academic assignment.
-The assignment takes place near the end of the programme and is due after the summer school.
+"Guaranteed Alternative Offer" - Students who complete the programme successfully will be eligible for a contextual offer.
+They must show a high level of participation in all compulsory sessions.
 It is important to understand that it is the "offer" that is guaranteed and this is not a guaranteed place at the University - students still need to finish their A levels and achieve the required grades, for example (this is the 'conditional' part of the offer).
 The offer is also conditional on the submission of a satisfactory UCAS form (see below).
 The 'alternative' part is best explained as being equivalent to at least two grades lower than the standard offer.
-Therefore, if the standard entry requirement for your chosen course is AAA, then successfully completing Sutton Trust with Durham could mean your offer would instead be ABB.
+Therefore, if the standard entry requirement for your chosen course is AAA, then successfully completing STEP could mean your offer would instead be ABB.

-Essentially, this means that based on the outcome of your engagement with the programme, the University may give you a promise to make you an offer if you apply to us for an undergraduate course in your host academic department.
+Essentially, this means that based on the outcome of your engagement with the programme, the University may give you a promise to make you an offer if you apply to us for an undergraduate course in your STEP departments at Durham and you are studying any required level 3 subjects for your chosen course.
 You will then get a place at the University if you 'get the grades'.
 Please be aware that some offers will include subject specific requirements for example "AAB including an A in History" or "BBB including Maths A Level OR grade A GCSE Maths".
 We will explain this fully throughout the programme but it is your responsibility to ensure you are ultimately able to meet these conditions.

-If you wish to apply for a different course or department than the one you took on Sutton Trust, this is normally possible but we cannot guarantee it.
+If you wish to apply for a different course or department than the ones you took on STEP, this is normally possible, but we cannot guarantee it.
 This will be subject to you being able to meet any subject specific or other requirements of the new programme.
 The University may also need to consider the level of demand for the new programme in the relevant application year.
 However, we will work with you to try our best to accommodate this wherever possible.

-"Home Student" - the additional admissions benefits of successfully completing the Sutton Trust programme are limited to students who are recognised as having 'home status' and are classified as eligible for 'home' fees by Student Finance England at the time an application is made through UCAS.
+"Home Student" - the additional admissions benefits of successfully completing the STEP programme are limited to students who are recognised as having 'home status' and are classified as eligible for 'home' fees by Student Finance England at the time an application is made through UCAS.
 This includes the guarantee of an offer and the alternative conditions associated with any offer.

-You have been offered a place on the Sutton Trust programme based on the information you have provided.
+You have been offered a place on the STEP programme based on the information you have provided.
 From this information, we believe you are likely to be classified as being eligible for 'home' fees as information in your application or other evidence you have supplied could indicate that you have 'settled status' in the UK.
 However, it is important that you understand that it is not possible to reach a conclusive decision on your 'home' status at this stage.
-Your actual fee status cannot be determined until later in the UCAS application process and the Sutton Trust team will not determine this.
-If you complete the Sutton Trust programme but are later classified as ineligible for 'home fees', you may not be eligible to receive the benefits mentioned above.
+Your actual fee status cannot be determined until later in the UCAS application process and the STEP team will not determine this.
+If you complete the STEP programme but are later classified as ineligible for 'home fees', you may not be eligible to receive the benefits mentioned above.